Daily Life in Community

 Additionally, you’ll meet weekly with a small group of students that includes 2 mentors, as well as a weekly 1-1 meeting with your mentor.

-You’re also welcome to continue to work with your own therapist or mental health provider while you’re at C.S.
+You’re encouraged to continue to work with your own therapist or mental health provider while you’re at C.S. if that is possible and helpful for you.

 PLEASE NOTE: C.S. is NOT a program for young people in crisis.
-If you are actively suicidal or in need of an inpatient care program, C.S. is not the right fit for you.
+If you are actively suicidal, in withdrawal or in need of an inpatient care program, C.S. is not the right fit for you.

 For any other questions about daily life, please email info@contemplativesemester.org